Noble-Effeciency13/elevated-access-logic/README.md

 This repository contains an Azure Resource Manager (ARM) template and a parameters file to deploy resources for removing elevated access (User Access Administrator role) from a user using an Azure Automation Account with Managed Identity.
 The setup includes a Logic App to automate the process.

+For a detailed step-by-step guide, please refer to the blog post on the solution: https://www.chanceofsecurity.com/post/restrict-elevated-access-microsoft-entra-logic-app

 ## Contents

 - `template.json`: The ARM template defining the resources to be deployed.